apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/authentication.md

 # Set up your registry credentials

-Configure Swift Container Plugin to authenticate to your container registry
+Configure the plugin to authenticate to your container registry.

 ## Overview

-Many registries require authentication in order to push images, or even pull them.
-The plugin can read your registry credentials from a `.netrc` file in your home directory.
-You can add a netrc record for each registry you need to use, and the plugin will choose the correct one:
+Many container registries require authentication in order to push images, or even pull them.
+The plugin reads your registry credentials from a `.netrc` file in your home directory.
+Add a record into the `.netrc` file for each registry you use, the plugin uses the authentication by the registry you choose.

+The following example shows placeholder values for the registry `registry.example.com`:

 ```
 machine registry.example.com